 Visiting Hearst Castle

 The castle sits five miles above the visitor center overlooking the Pacific Ocean.
 You must purchase a tour to visit the grounds.
-Check the tour options here.
+Castle hours, location, tour options and tickets can be found here.
 Consider purchasing your ticket(s) online as tours do sell out.
 Arrive 40 minutes early and view the Building a Dream film before your tour begins.
 You will also hear commentary during the 15-minute shuttle drive up the Enchanted Hill to the castle.
 Allow time to explore the gardens and grounds before taking the return shuttle.
 Download the Hearst Castle App to your phone for a self-guided tour of the grounds.
 Make sure to stop for photos from the balconies of the guest homes.
 Water is allowed at the castle; other food and drinks are not.
 I suggest purchasing two tours and spending a half day at Hearst Castle.
 Watch Citizen Kane prior to your visit; it is rumored to be based on Hearst’s life and is an American classic.

 Don’t miss the elephant seals at Piedras Blancas before leaving the area.
 The beach is full of newborns in December.
 Also consider making a stop at Nit Wit Ridge to view a poor man’s castle, tours are by appointment only.
 Then take a walk along the Moonstone Beach boardwalk or search the sand for moonstones.
 Finish the day with wine tasting in Cambria.